 29. University of Wyoming

-The Native American Education, Research, & Cultural Center at the University of Wyoming, provides the college and wider area with, “a place of community, support, engagement, and learning all while assisting our students in maintaining their cultural identity.”
+The Native American Education, Research, & Cultural Center at the University provides the college and wider area with, “a place of community, support, engagement, and learning all while assisting our students in maintaining their cultural identity.”
 In terms of Native American student support, the center houses a range of advisor and support services.
-And for wider indigenous outreach, it runs the Native American Summer Institute and the High Plains American Indian Research Institute.
+For wider indigenous outreach, it runs the Native American Summer Institute and the High Plains American Indian Research Institute.
 ISEP praises the University of Wyoming’s Native American and Indigenous Studies program.
 Winds of Change names it one of the top 200 colleges for Native American students.

 28. University of Montana